Parent & Faculty Education Conference

 We are always looking for volunteers interested in parent education.
 Our committee is the hub for fantastic discussions and teamwork.

 Three faculty members, each a professionally licensed counselor, work with parent co-chairs to bring this conference to our community.
 The parent-faculty planning ensures the themes are relevant and connected to those facing our students.
 The Parent Education Conference committee strives to link conference content with topics relevant to the support, education and engagement of our Menlo community.
-If you have questions for our faculty coordinators, please contact Upper School counselors: Tracy Bianchi and Nina Keebler and Middle School counselor Katherine Peterson.
+If you have questions for our faculty coordinators, please contact Upper School counselor Tracy Bianchi and Middle School counselor Katherine Peterson.

 Frequently Asked Questions: